Practices (GAP) & Good Handling Practices (GHP)

 - GAP: Part 1 (Farm Review) and Part 2 (Field Harvest & Field Packing Activities)

-- GHP: Part 3 (House Packing Facility) and Part 4 (Storage & Distribution) for pre farm-gate operations, or Part 6 (Wholesale Distribution Center/Terminal Warehouse) for post farm-gate operations.
+- GHP: Part 3 (House Packing Facility) and Part 4 (Storage and Transportation), or Part 5 (Preventive Food Defense Procedures).

 USDA incorporated the United Fresh Produce GAPs Harmonized Food Safety Standard into its GAP & GHP audit program in 2011.
 The result is Harmonized GAP, which includes four scopes (General Questions, Field Operations and Harvesting, Post-Harvest Operations, and Logo Use).